Blockstream/docs/docs/green/getting-started/intro.md

 Our wallets can connect to testnet by selecting testnet from the list of networks in the settings of the login page.
 If you are new to Bitcoin or Blockstream Green, we urge you to try things out on testnet first, so that you can get comfortable with how things work before you start using your real coins.

-Wallets, addresses, and coins on the Bitcoin Testnet are completely separate from the real Bitcoin network As such, you will need to create and secure a new mainnet wallet after you are finished with testing and wish to use the real Bitcoin network.
+Wallets, addresses, and coins on the Bitcoin Testnet are completely separate from the real Bitcoin network.
+As such, you will need to create and secure a new mainnet wallet after you are finished with testing and wish to use the real Bitcoin network.
 Trying to use an address, or login credentials, or mnemonic from a testnet wallet or service on the Bitcoin mainnet will not work.

 # You’re in Control